 Once your lenses are clean, your eye care provider may want you to use a different method of disinfecting your lenses.

 Most people with allergies to lens solutions are able to wear contacts again without problems.
 However, people who continue to have problems may want to consider daily-wear disposable contact lenses.
 These lenses are thrown out after being worn for 1 day.

 How can I take care of myself?

 You can use eyedrops to help relieve the redness, itching, and watering of your eyes.
-You can buy some eyedrops without a prescription.
-Check with your provider to see what type of drops is right for you.
+Check with your provider to see what type of drops you should use.

 How can I prevent allergies to contact lens solutions?